 a dedicated web page for each event

 If it is determined that a communications team is warranted, DORL typically plays the key NRR role in developing and coordinating the communications team and subsequent communications activities.
-Specific communication activity assignments are determined by the communications team. , the Regional Offices, and other NRR branches support such DORL activities, as needed.
+Specific communication activity assignments are determined by the communications team.
+IRAB, the Regional Offices, and other NRR branches support such DORL activities, as needed.
 Communication activities typically continue beyond the initial phase of investigative response until their goals have been accomplished.

 Reactive inspections may generate high public interest.
 The RA in consultation with the OPA, may elect to open a reactive inspection exit meeting to the public.
 Alternately, the RA may decide it is more appropriate to have a separate public meeting, press conference, or both in lieu of a public meeting with the licensee.